sadiqshifa/RMAS/README.md

 - Any domain where regulatory complexity creates operational risk that exceeds what manual processes reliably handle

 The methodology transfers.
 The domain knowledge is specific to the domain.

-Both AML/KYC and Fair Lending are already covered by the cross-domain [Regulatory Change Monitor](https://sadiqshifa.github.io/RMAS/reg-change-monitor.html) agent above — the deliberate sequencing choice was to build that cross-cutting second-line function once, then layer domain-specific agents on top as each domain's control matrix matures.
-Fair Lending has since gone further: its Layer 2 control matrix identified the HMDA Calculator and Adverse Action Notice Validator as the two strongest deterministic/AI-assisted candidates, and both are now built.
-AML/KYC's Layer 2 identified OFAC false-positive triage as its equivalent starting candidate — that build hasn't started yet.

 ---